 Due to the high salt concentration, it’s essential not to let any water get in your eyes, mouth, ears, or nose.
 It really burns, so be sure to rinse off with fresh water immediately if you do get it in your eyes.

-It also means you will feel that burn if you have any minor cuts, abrasions, or recently shaved.
 Try not to shave the few days before visiting the Dead Sea; your body will thank you.
 If you have any cuts or scrapes, wrap them heavily in a waterproof bandage before getting in the water.

 lora floating in the dead sea